Pabito22/Numerical-Methods-of-Physics/README.md

 # Numerical Methods of Physics

 ## Poisson Equation
+This folder contains solutions to tasks outlined in the poi.pdf file.
+Each Jupyter notebook provides solutions to tasks 1, 2, 3, 4, and 5.
+The file poisson2dsolver.py contains the implementation of various methods.
 ### 2D Poisson Equation Solver

 This file provides a suite of solver classes for the two-dimensional Poisson equation on a square grid.
 The solvers are organized under an abstract base class and implement a variety of iterative relaxation and minimization methods: